Everyone wants to have a great year, and many start with a flurry.

-In order to make your message transferable, in order to engage your prospective buyer in a way that they want to do business with you, and before you develop your sales skills and your presentation skills, you must deepen your belief in your company, your product or service, and yourself.
+In order to make your message transferable, in order to engage your prospective buyer in a way they want to do business with you, and before you develop your sales skills and your presentation skills, you must deepen your belief in your company, your product or service, and yourself.
 AND you must believe the customer is better off for having purchased from you.

 If you’re going to have a great year, you have to believe you work for the greatest company in the world.
 You also have to believe you offer the greatest product or service(s) in the world, and you have to believe you’re the greatest salesperson in the world.

 I have often said in my live seminars that “mediocrity stems from lack of belief more than lack of skill.”
 I say it because it’s true.
-Most people blame their own inability and their lack of belief on a variety of external circumstances: pricing, the marketplace, the Internet, the competition, bidding, the economy, and a bunch of other conjured-up excuses that prevent a belief system from anchoring in success.
+Most people blame their own inability and their lack of belief on a variety of external circumstances: pricing, the marketplace, the internet, the competition, bidding, the economy and a bunch of other conjured-up excuses that prevent a belief system from anchoring in success.